tijme/not-your-average-web-crawler/README.md

 # Scope options
 options.scope.protocol_must_match = False # Only crawl pages with the same protocol as the startpoint (e.g. only https).
-Default is False. options.scope.subdomain_must_match = True # Only crawl pages with the same subdomain as the startpoint.
+Default is False. options.scope.subdomain_must_match = False # Only crawl pages with the same subdomain as the startpoint.
 If the startpoint is not a subdomain, no subdomains will be crawled.
 Default is True. options.scope.domain_must_match = True # Only crawl pages with the same domain as the startpoint (e.g. only finnwea.com).
 Default is True. options.scope.ignore_similar_requests = True # Ignore similar requests like `?page=1` & `?page=2` or `/page/1` and `/page/2`.
 Default is True. options.scope.max_depth = None # The maximum search depth.
 For example, 2 would be the startpoint and all the pages found on it.
 Default is None (unlimited).

 # Performance options
-options.performance.max_processes = 8 # The maximum amount of simultaneous processes to use for crawling.
-Default is 8.
+options.performance.max_threads = 8 # The maximum amount of simultaneous threads to use for crawling.
+Default is 4.

 crawler = Crawler(options)
 crawler.start_with(Request("https://finnwea.com/"))